11 Houseplants That Absorb CO2 Most Effectively In Homes

 Botanical Name: Maranta leuconeura

-According to this study, the prayer plant can absorb 71.67 ppm CO2 in a closed room, when tested at 300 or 700 lux of light intensity.
-The plant performs exceptionally well when the light intensity is increased to absorb CO2 effectively.
+The Prayer plant is the answer to all your prayers for fresh air!
+According to this study, it can absorb 71.67 ppm CO2 in a closed room when tested at 300 or 700 lux of light intensity.

 Botanical Name: Dieffenbachia

-When it comes to absorbing carbon dioxide, the dumb cane does this efficiently by reducing it to 23.90 percent in a closed chamber.
-According to a Malaysian study, the initial CO2 was 436 ppm, which reduced to 332 ppm after the final reading.
+When it comes to absorbing carbon dioxide, Dieffenbachia does this efficiently by reducing it to 23.90 percent in a closed chamber.
+According to a Malaysian study, the initial CO2 was 436 ppm, which was reduced to 332 ppm after the final reading.

 6. ZZ Plant